christc4/web/sites/avsbq.org/handbook/art/ico/repair_brush.md

 ## Background information

-I had a pretty mangled brush, I forgot to take a photo of the crows-nest on my brush.
+I've had pretty mangled brush, I forgot to take a photo of the crows-nest on my brush.

+I've had a thin brush that looked like a three prong spear, it needed three rounds of conditioning to make it look anew

 It's like giving your brush a haircut but instead it won't grow back